hpc-carpentry/hpc-python/_extras/discuss.md

 The goal of this workshop is to teach students how to automate their work with Python, and make their workflows reproducible.
-Importantly, this also covers how to use Snakemake to automate submission of jobs to an HPC scheduler in a reasonable manner (no runaway submission of tens of thousands of jobs, easily cancel child jobs, recover from an error without repeating work, etc.).
+Importantly, this also covers how to use Snakemake to automate submission of jobs to an HPC scheduler in a reasonable manner (no runaway submission of tens of thousands of jobs, encountering an error safely stops the workflow without losing work, logfiles and output are handled appropriately, etc.).

 ## Why not other workflow/pipeline tools?